 Q: How long do residents of the Clearwater Cay CDD have to pay CDD assessments?

 A. Residents are subject to two assessments, a Bond assessment and an Operations and Maintenance (O & M) assessment.
 Residents will continue to make the O & M assessments, which pay for the ongoing expenses of the District, as long as the community exists.
 Regarding the bond assessment, currently the amount of remaining bond debt and the maturity date of the bonded indebtedness are still in question before the courts as the bond holders and the Board of Supervisors for the CDD disagree on these two issues.
 These remain unresolved at this time.
+As of the approval of the Fiscal Year 2023 Budget, and continuing in Fiscal Year 2024, the Board has opted to not pay annual debt service until clearer direction is established through the judicial system.

 Q: Can I pay off the assessment?

 A. Yes, once the questions above have been answered, the debt portion may be paid off in full by requesting an estoppel letter, which is a legal document outlining information regarding the current owner’s financial standing in regard to the CDD: what is due and what has not been paid.
 It also indicates any assessments that are in progress or projected.
 The preparation of an estoppel letter with a payoff amount has a charge of $150.00 per letter.
 If you are interested in acquiring an estoppel letter, please contact Calvin Teague at Premier District Management: (239) 690-7100 ext.
 101. Please take into consideration that paying off the debt does not eliminate the O & M assessment.
 That will be levied on the property’s taxes for as long as the community exists.
 Additionally, a payoff transaction cannot be reversed.
+As of the approval of the Fiscal Year 2023 Budget, and continuing in Fiscal Year 2024, the Board has opted to not pay annual debt service until clearer direction is established through the judicial system.

 Q: How is the assessment collected?